-The Museum Shop offers a wide variety of local and unique items, and reflects the industrial nature of the Museum of Industry.
-Browse our selection of books with a strong local flavor, and choose from our collection of CDs and DVDs by Nova Scotia artists and storytellers.
-Our assortment of educational toys will delight the young and the young at heart.
+The Museum Shop offers a wide variety of local and unique items that reflect the industrial nature of the Museum of Industry.
+Browse our selection of books with a strong local flavor.
 Find that one of a kind piece of jewelry or giftware to treasure and make your very own.
 Whether you are purchasing a souvenir of your visit, or looking for the perfect “Made in Nova Scotia” gift for someone special, the Museum Shop has something for everyone.

 The Museum Shop is pleased to offer an array of ever-popular local and Nova Scotia-crafted products.
 These include:

 - Historic and scenic photographs of Pictou County

 - Hand-made quilts crafted by local artisans and Museum volunteers

 - Pictou County and Nova Scotia Tartan clothing and giftware

 - Local stories and histories penned by area authors